Trippik/Personal-Projects/3-Nerd_Night_Database/2-Python/README.txt

 The mysql connector for python is required for this program to run properly, it is freely available from the MySQL website - https://dev.mysql.com/downloads/connector/python/.
 This program was originally coded using version 3.7 of Python and MySQL version 8, and as such compatibility can only be guaranteed for these software versions
+You can download MySQL server for free at https://dev.mysql.com/downloads/